Does Facebook Really Care About Privacy?

 Messaging is at the heart of Facebook’s new business strategy.
 In fact, Mark Zuckerberg ambitiously stated he is focused on creating a “a privacy-focused messaging and social networking platform.”
-In practical terms this mean pulling WhatsApp, Instagram and Messenger together and offering end-to-end encryption because privacy, according to Zuckerberg’s recent statement on the company’s future strategy, is key.
+In practical terms this means pulling WhatsApp, Instagram and Messenger together and offering end-to-end encryption because privacy, according to Zuckerberg’s recent statement on the company’s future strategy, is key.

 Facebook’s Unencrypted Passwords